-Name of the entity / Country of incorporation Included under accounting scope of consolidati on (yes / no) Method of consoli- dation Included under regulatory scope of consolid- ation (yes / no) Method of consolid- Ation Reasons for difference in the method of consolidatio n Reasons if consolidated under only one of the scopes of consolidation Credit Suisse Finance (India) Private Limited No NA Yes Line by line consolidation method as per AS-21 NA As per the RBI circular number DBOD.No.FSD.BC.46/24.01.
-028/2006-07 dated December 12, 2006 the Branch is not required to publish consolidated financial statements as per AS-21 b.
-List of group entities not considered for Consolidation both under the accounting and regulatory scope of consolidation
+Name of the entity / Country of incorporation Included under accounting scope of consolidati on (yes / no) Method of consoli- dation Included under regulator y scope of consolid- ation (yes / no) Method of consolidatio n Reasons for difference in the method of consolidatio n Reasons if consolidated under only one of the scopes of consolidation Credit Suisse Finance (India) Private Limited No NA Yes Line by line consolidation method as per AS-21 NA As per the RBI circular number DBOD.No.FSD.BC.46/24.01.
+028/2006-07 dated December 12, 2006 the Branch need not prepare consolidated financial statements as per AS-21 for subsidiaries of Banks parent / group.

+b.
+List of group entities not considered for consolidation both under the accounting and regulatory scope of consolidation